 - Beachy Head lighthouse – England

 Contemplate this English emblematic lighthouse, dated 1902, located at the bottom of the Beachy Head cliff, the highest chalk cliff in Great Britain.
+Make the most of low tide and head off to the lighthouse and contemplate it from every angle.
+Don’t miss low tide, check the tide clock to know what is the best time to go to the lighthouse.
 Enjoy a lovely seaside walk along this must-see spot and see the Seven Sisters site, and contemplate the sea as far as the eye can see.
 A spectacular view!

 - Fastnet lighthouse – Ireland